 LIPSG, NUMC, Stony Brook Program Set to Move Forward

-GARDEN CITY, NY – The national Accreditation Council for Graduate Medical Education (ACGME) has approved a new Integrated Plastic Surgery Residency Program hosted by Nassau University Medical Center (NUMC), administered by Long Island Plastic Surgical Group (LIPSG) and in collaboration with Stony Brook Medicine.
+GARDEN CITY, NY – The national Accreditation Council for Graduate Medical Education (ACGME) had approved (2017) the new Integrated Plastic Surgery Residency Program hosted by Nassau University Medical Center (NUMC), administered by Long Island Plastic Surgical Group (LIPSG) and in collaboration with Stony Brook Medicine (SBU).

-“This new residency program is a unique public-private partnership that combines the resources of Nassau University Medical Center (NUMC), Stony Brook Medicine and Long Island Plastic Surgical Group (LIPSG), the oldest and largest plastic surgery private practice in the U.S.,” said Dr. Roger L. Simpson, President of LIPSG and Director of the Residency Training Program in Plastic and Reconstructive Surgery at NUMC.
+“This new residency program is a unique public-private partnership that combines the resources of Nassau University Medical Center, Stony Brook Medicine and Long Island Plastic Surgical Group, the oldest and largest plastic surgery private practice in the U.S.,” said Dr. Roger L. Simpson, Past President of LIPSG and Director of the Residency Training Programs in Plastic and Reconstructive Surgery at NUMC/SBU.

-“The robust support and participation of the three institutions will guarantee residents diverse experiences in state-of-the-art settings with devoted faculty who hold in the highest regard the mandate to teach everything from surgical basics to the most innovative surgical techniques,” said Dr. Roger L. Simpson, President of LIPSG and Director of the LIPSG Residency Training Program.
-At NUMC, Dr. Simpson serves as Director of the hospital’s Residency Program in Plastic and Reconstructive Surgery, Director of the renowned NUMC Burn Center, Chief of Plastic and Reconstructive Surgery and Chief of Hand Surgery.
+“The robust support and participation of the three institutions will guarantee residents diverse experiences in state-of-the-art settings with devoted faculty who hold in the highest regard the mandate to teach everything from surgical basics to the most innovative surgical techniques,” said Dr. Roger L. Simpson.
+At NUMC, Dr. Simpson serves as Director of the hospital’s Residency Programs in Plastic and Reconstructive Surgery, Director of the renowned NUMC Burn Center, Chief of Plastic and Reconstructive Surgery and Chief of Hand Surgery.

 Medical and surgical residencies are a vital component of healthcare, with residents providing the 24-hour on-site MD coverage found only in teaching hospitals.

-The new Integrated Plastic Surgery Residency Program will accept one new resident per year for a total of six residents and is expected to commence in early July.
+The new Integrated Plastic Surgery Residency Program will accept one new resident per year for a total of six residents.
 It – like the existing Independent Residency Program at LIPSG – will be a highly-coveted training ground for plastic surgeons; the new program received more than 200 applications in the first week after the accreditation was approved.

 The Accreditation Council for Graduate Medical Education (ACGME) is the national organization that sets educational requirements and accredits post-MD medical training programs including residency and fellowship programs.
 The ACGME maintains rigorous requirements for accreditation to ensure excellence in health care and graduate medical education.